KL13NT/form-task/README.md

 This project is pretty tiny and straightforward.
 I took care of some main, important bits:

-- **Accessibility**: Form errors and toasts (notifications) are screen-reader-friendly, colours are accessible, HTML is using standard elements, and animations are constrained behind prefers-reduced-motion.
+- **Accessibility**: Form errors and toasts (notifications) are screen-reader-friendly, form field requirements are interactive, colours are accessible, HTML is using standard elements, and animations only run behind prefers-reduced-motion: no-preference.
 - **Performance**: react-hook-forms is a blazing fast form management solution for React.
 Zod is an amazing, type-safe validation library that is also super fast.
 - **Developer experience**: Vite is a super fast bundler, ensuring smooth dev env